► Facelifted 2024 Volvo XC90

 The obscene three-figure MPG rating is synonymous with the plug-in hybrid car genre.
 We reckon if you charged religiously, and never drove more than 100 or so miles, the figure might be just about achievable.
 But the real hindrance to the XC90 is that when the battery is bereft of charge, you’re realistically looking at a sub-30mpg car.

-Air-suspended XC90s deliver an impressive drive, blending a cosseting ride with impressive body control.
+Air-suspended XC90s deliver an impressive drive, blending a cosseting ride with shrewd body control.
 Appropriately there’s a little initial roll before the outer air struts take up the slack, lending the 5m-long seven-seater the wieldy feel of something much smaller and lighter.

 Conventionally sprung XC90s manage a good impression of the same body control, but lose a good deal of the ride quality, occasionally running out of answers on the kind of weather-beaten roads the UK does so well.
 Our advice is to budget for the air suspension, which also drops the rear of the car by 50mm on demand for the easy loading of heavy furniture and arthritic dogs.
 A handy feature.